infinitered/nsfwjs/README.md

 const model = nsfwjs.load(); // Default: "MobileNetV2"
 ```

-You can use the optional first parameter to specify which model you want to use from the three that are bundled together.
+You can use the optional first parameter to specify which model you want to use
+from the three built-in bundled models.
 Defaults to: `"MobileNetV2"`.

-This supports tree-shaking on supported bundlers like Webpack, so you will only be loading the model you are using.
+For tree-shaken selective model bundling, use `nsfwjs/core` and pass
+`modelDefinitions` as shown above.

 ```js
 const model = nsfwjs.load("MobileNetV2Mid"); // "MobileNetV2" | "MobileNetV2Mid" | "InceptionV3"